BYLAWS OF THE

 Section 1.
 Categories

-The membership categories shall be Active, Post Graduate, Associate, Life, Student, Affiliate, and Retired.
+1. The membership categories shall be Active, Post Graduate, Associate, Life, Student, Affiliate, and

-Acceptance for Active, Post Graduate or Associate members requires the individual physician to be:
+1. Acceptance for Active, Post-Graduate or Associate members requires the individual physician to be a graduate of a college of osteopathic medicine or college of medicine.

-A. Active Member: Active membership in the AOCP shall be available to physicians who have qualified for such membership as set forth in these bylaws.
+1. Active Membership in the AOCP shall be available to physicians who are Board Certified by either the AOA or ABMS.
 He/she shall have the right to vote and hold committee appointments.

-B. Post Graduate member: A physician of good moral character shall be eligible for this category if he/she has been accepted into a formal training program approved by the ACGME and by this college.
-Post Graduates shall not vote or hold office, but may be appointed to committees.
-A Post Graduate member will advance to Active member without further application upon completion of his/her training program.
+2. Post Graduate member: A physician shall be eligible for this category if he/she has been accepted into a formal training program approved by the ACGME.
+Post-Graduates shall not vote or hold office but may be appointed to committees.
+A Post-Graduate member will advance to Active member without further application upon completion of his/her training program.

-E. Student member: An individual of good moral character shall be eligible for this category if he/she is enrolled in a college of medicine or in an internship program approved by the ACGME and this college.
+3. Student member: An individual shall be eligible for this category if he/she is enrolled in a college of medicine or in an internship program approved by the ACGME.
 An application shall include a recommendation from a professor, dean or medical director.
 Student members shall not vote, hold office or be appointed to committees.
 Student members shall not be required to pay dues or assessments.
-A Student member will advance to Candidate member without further application, upon notification of acceptance into a residency program acceptable to the ACGME and this college.
+A Student member will advance to Candidate member without further application, upon notification of acceptance into a residency program approved by the ACGME.

-F. Affiliate member: An individual of good moral character shall be eligible for this category if he/she is an allied laboratory professional (MT, MLT, HT, cytotechnologists.
+1. Affiliate member: An individual shall be eligible for this category if he/she is an allied laboratory professional (MT, MLT, HT, cytotechnologists.
 Affiliate members shall not vote nor hold office but can serve on appointed committees.

-G. Retired member: An individual of good moral character shall be eligible for this category if he/she is currently retired from practice.
-Retired members may vote, hold office, serve on committees and pay dues as set by the Board of Governors.
+2. Retired member: An individual shall be eligible for this category if he/she is currently retired from practice.
+Retired members may vote, hold office, serve on committees, and pay dues as set by the Board of Governors

 Article IV: OFFICERS